 Natural Healing For Stomach Pain

 According to Henry Herrera, MD, a gastroenterologist at DHR Health Gastroenterology in Texas, stomach pains may develop anytime the stomach lining is irritated.
-Whether you ate too much spicy food, drank too many drinks at happy hour, or ate too many sweets (hello, Girl Scout cookies), there are a variety of factors that might cause abdominal pain.
+Whether you ate too much spicy food, drank too many drinks at happy hour, or ate too many sweets (hello, Girl Scout cookies), various factors might cause abdominal pain.

-Before you rush to the closest treatment you can find, keep in mind that some of the solutions you discover online may not work and may even make you feel worse.
-The bubbles and sugar in ginger ale, for example, might feed the harmful bacteria that make you ill, so switch to ginger tea instead.
+Before you rush to the closest treatment you can find, remember that some of the solutions you discover online may not work and may even make you feel worse.
+For example, the bubbles and sugar in ginger ale might feed the harmful bacteria that make you ill, so switch to ginger tea instead.
 You should also avoid drinking lemon water.
 “Keep in mind that acidic meals are also linked to an increase in reflux symptoms,” Dr. Herrera says.

 What Is The Average Duration Of A Stomach Ache?